What’s the Enneagram

 spontaneous get-togethers or starting a conversation with a

-— to teach yourself that you can handle unknown
+stranger — to teach yourself that you can handle unknown

 situations.